winningproduct/learn-portal/content/8-retire/02-data-migration-plan.md

 You must perform a full audit for the quality of data, performance, security, and completeness once the migration process is complete.
 Conduct unit, system, volume, and stress tests.

-### Implement a maintenance plan

-### Shut down
+### Plan for maintenance and shut down old systems

 Once the transformation is done, keep close monitoring of the new environment to verify running smoothly.
 When you are confident, shut down the legacy system.
+Ensure to setup data maintenance processes to continuously improve security and performance.

 ## References